Oulton Park: 2000s – present

 The Knickerbrook chicane was re-modelled slightly between 2002 and 2003, aiming to slow the cars through Knickerbrook up Clay Hill and onto Druids.
 The circuit was now officially measured at 2.692 mi long rather than 2.775 mi.

-Oulton Park remains a popular venue, having been brought up to modern standards following the circuit's acquisition by MotorSport Vision (MSV).
-After many years of decay, Oulton was given new life when it, along with Brands Hatch, Snetterton and Cadwell Park, was purchased by the group in January 2004.
-MSV, headed by ex-F1 racer Jonathan Palmer, have completely turned the circuits around, tidying them up and pulling the crowds in.
+Oulton Park circuit was acquired by MotorSport Vision (MSV) along with Brands Hatch, Snetterton, and Cadwell Park from The Interpublic Group of Companies subsidiary Octagon in January 2004.
+Octagon previously acquired prior owner Brands Hatch Leisure plc in November 1999.

 The circuit hosts rounds of the British Touring Car Championship, two visits for the British Superbike Championship, and the season opener for the British GT Championship, while the Historic Gold Cup classic car meeting in August is dubbed 'the Goodwood of the north'.
-Crowds have increased noticeably in recent years, with the BTCC meeting in 2014 attracting a record attendance of 43,000.
+The BTCC meeting in 2014 attracted a record attendance of 43,000.

 Current major racing events

 Oulton Park currently hosts the following major UK race championships: